-C. Refractory, Logs/Grate and Valve Assembly Removal
+C. Logs/Grate and Valve Assembly Removal

-It may become necessary to remove the refractory, logs/ grate and valve assembly.
+It may become necessary to remove the logs/grate and valve assembly.
 This task should be performed by a qualified service technician.
-The refractory and base pan do not need to be removed to service the burner assembly.
+The base pan does not need to be removed to service the burner assembly.